 During Fiscal 2018, the Company converted a \$7,000 advance to one of its development stage investees into a convertible note.
-The convertible note matures in February 2020.
+The convertible note matured in February 2020 at which time management did not elect to convert the note into common stock.
 Interest accrues at an annual rate of 5%.
 The investee may prepay the convertible note in \$1,000 increments without penalty.
 The Company has the right to convert any outstanding principal into shares of the investee's common stock, at any time on or before the maturity date at its discretion.
 If the Company chooses to convert, it will forfeit all accrued and unpaid interest.